 Why Productivity Should Be Personal

 I’ve also learned to embrace my natural rhythms.
-If I’m more creative in the morning, I’ll schedule writing or brainstorming during that time and save admin tasks for later.
-Understanding your energy levels and working with them can make a huge difference, especially in an age where distractions are at an all-time high.
+If I’m more creative in the morning (and I am), I’ll schedule writing or brainstorming during that time and save admin tasks for later.
+Understanding your energy levels and working with them is so important, especially in an age where distractions are at an all-time high.

 How to Plan Your Day to Be Productive

-Planning your day doesn’t have to involve elaborate time-blocking charts or bullet journals (though those can be fun if that’s your thing).
-Here’s my simple approach that feels sustainable for 2025:
+I’ll say it again, planning your day doesn’t have to involve elaborate time-blocking charts or bullet journals (though those can be fun if that’s your thing).
+Now let me give you some ideas how you can set your day for productivity:

 Prioritize Three Main Tasks